tomer8007/whatsapp-web-incognito/README.md

 ## How it works
 This extension works by intercepting the WebSocket frames between chrome and WhatsApp's servers using a modified `WebSocket` constructor (see [wsHook](https://github.com/skepticfx/wshook)).

-Those frames are then decrypted if needed using the local encryption keys (stored in `localStorage`), and decoded from a binary form using a javascript code from WhatsApp's original implementaiton.
+Those frames are then decrypted if needed using the local encryption keys (stored in `localStorage`), and decoded from a binary form using a javascript code from WhatsApp's original implementation.

 The resulting "nodes" are then simply checked to see if WhatsApp tries to send out a `read`  or `presence` action, and if so, the extension blocks it and fakes a failure response from the server.
 ## Organization